vmware/cloud-director-extension-standard-library/documentation/extension-sdk/behavior.md

 An action as a CLI executable run as a child process associated with an add-on or add-on element event and bound to a blocking task.
 Actions receive their input from Standard Input Stream and return the control back via Standard Output and Error streams, and the OS process exit code.

 In order to ensure the portability of the add-on, the vendor must supply statically compiled executables of Linux, Windows, and Mac for every action.
-Note that, the typical cloud provider may use the Cloud Director user interface for installation that uses Linux-based runtime environment for Cloud Director.
+Note that, the typical cloud provider may use the VMware Cloud Director user interface for installation that uses Linux-based runtime environment for VMware Cloud Director.

 A common practice is to create a single executable and configure it as a trigger in multiple places within the add-on manifest.
 By leveraging the input context, which includes elements, operations, and events, the action can switch and handle the specific execution flow accordingly.
 This approach streamlines the management of actions and facilitates a more efficient and versatile add-on design.